Ddafnoudis/Somatic-Mutations/README.md

-# Project: Interpretative analysis of human somatic mutations in Acute Myeloid Leukemia Leveraging feature selection and AI for enhanced diagnostic precision_comments
+# Project: Interpretative analysis of human somatic mutations in Acute Myeloid Leukemia.

 ## Introduction
 This project is separated in two sections: